 State

-Persist the state (scale, position, expanded/collapsed and min/max nodes) in the url or indexedDB
+Persist the state (scale, position, expanded/collapsed and min/max nodes) in the url or indexedDB.

 Default value: null